autofac/Documentation/docs/integration/webapi.rst

     // You can register controllers all at once using assembly scanning... builder.RegisterApiControllers(Assembly.GetExecutingAssembly());

-    // ...or you can register individual controlllers manually. builder.RegisterType<ValuesController>().InstancePerRequest();
+    // ...or you can register individual controllers manually. builder.RegisterType<ValuesController>().InstancePerRequest();

 If your controllers do not follow the standard naming convention you may choose to provide a custom suffix using an overload of the ``RegisterApiControllers`` method.